Learn how to use a Mac and Mac OS X

 Start Using Your Mac mini

 That's it.
 The initial steps to setup your Mac mini are now complete.
 We recommend that you take some time to perform some additional steps prior to using your Mac.
+A key step is to update your Mac mini with any available software updates.

 By: switchtoamac